ocpgg/documentation-scripting-api/LogLevel.md

 ### Fields
 <a name='LogLevel-Display'></a>
 `Display` 0
-Logs are printed to console and log files
+Logs are written to log files and the script debugger

 <a name='LogLevel-Warning'></a>
 `Warning` 1
-Logs are printed to console and log files with the yellow color
+Logs are written to log files and the script debugger with the yellow color

 <a name='LogLevel-Error'></a>
 `Error` 2
-Logs are printed to console and log files with the red color
+Logs are written to log files and the script debugger with the red color